ejtaal/mr/README.rst

 Future plans / Feedback
 =======================

-- Plans are forming for a version solely basedon arabic grammar books.
+- Plans are forming for a version solely based on arabic grammar books.
 They would include a list of particles/subject which when activated will display all relevant pages from the included books.
 - Enhancements as well as bugs are now recorded in the Github issue list: `Mawrid Reader issues <https://github.com/ejtaal/mr/issues>`_
 - Figure out a way to have interesting pages for a book listed, such as foreword, biographies or appendices which would normally be difficult to find using the search function.